brandonmichaelgarcia/ATX-Displacement-Alert/Data Source Planning/README-DataSources.md

 - [ ] This data is ready for incorporation into an experimental database.
 - [ ] Services have been prepared to regularly update this data source into database.

+### Tax Delinquency Parcels (street address resolution)
+- This factor consists of current real property whose owner is deliquent in paying property taxes.
+- [x] The data source that provides up-to-date localized data has been identified.
+    * This data originates from csv files available on this website: https://tax-office.traviscountytx.gov/pages/tdc.php
+- [x] This data is ready for incorporation into an experimental database.
+- [ ] Services have been prepared to regularly update this data source into database.

-### New building sales (street address resolution)
+### New building sales (neighborhood/zipcode resolution)
 - This factor consists of current homes on the housing market in Austin.
 - [x] The data source that provides up-to-date localized data has been identified.
-    * This data originates from dynamically generated webpages on this website: http://www.austinhomesearch.com/Listing/ListingSearch.aspx
+    * This data originates from csv files available on this website: https://www.zillow.com/research/data/
-    * This data requires entering "Austin, TX" as the location area to restrict the website's data.
+    * This data has several resources for use, including: median listing price per sq ft per neighborhood, seasonally adjusted inventory size for for-sale homes, and ZHVI for all homes in each neighborhood.
 - [ ] This data is ready for incorporation into an experimental database.
 - [ ] Services have been prepared to regularly update this data source into database.